coracle-social/how-to-nostr/book.md

 There are a few other control messages, including `CLOSE`, which allows a client to close a `REQ`; `CLOSED`, which allows a relay to close a `REQ`, and `EOSE`, which allows relays to let clients know when they've sent all events initially matched by a `REQ` (the relay might continue to stream matching events as it receives them).

 There are some other details which we'll get to below, but this is pretty much it!
-A relay is just a bucket you put events into and then take them out again.
+A relay is just a bucket that you put events into.
+Later, you or someone else might take them out again.

 Some additional commands have been proposed, and in some cases added to the protocol, but to the extent that they stray outside of this basic repository paradigm they only complicate things for little or no benefit.
 One example is `COUNT`, which might seem useful at first until you consider that in order to count events in a decentralized network you need a way to reconcile those events between multiple servers.
 COUNT doesn't do that, making it useful only when working with a single relay.

-Treating relays as simple event repositories allows for layering on additional functionality using separate interfaces.
-We'll get to this later on, but "data vending machines" (also known as "DVMs") are a great way to do this.
-If you need to count events, data vending machines allow for aggregation across multiple relays.
-The DVM protocol is completely open in the same way that Nostr events are, which means new functionality can easily be added, advertised, and integrated.

-For the sake of decentralization, it's my opinion that the relay interfaces should be kept as minimal as possible in order to reduce implementation burden and maximize interoperability.
+For the sake of decentralization, it's my opinion that the relay interfaces should be minimal in order to reduce implementation burden and maximize interoperability.

 That said, there is one additional responsibility that relays can't really delegate: access control.
 Access control on Nostr is implemented by the `AUTH` verb.
 When a relay wants to know who opened a connection, it issues an `AUTH` message with a challenge string.
 The client then incorporates this challenge string into a `kind 22242` event, signs it, and sends it back to the relay.